Every year, beekeepers across the country face the ultimate beekeeping test, keeping their colonies alive through the

 Thermography or thermal imaging provides the technology beekeepers need for this purpose.

-In this article, we’ll show you how a thermal camera can help you get a visible image of your colonies through the winter and how it can help keep your bees alive.
+In this blog post, we’ll show you how a thermal camera can help you get a visible image of your colonies through the winter and how it can help keep your bees alive.

 Thermal Camera and Imaging for Beekeepers

 How Does the Thermal Camera Work?

 The resolution of these images is poorer than those of a regular camera, although the resolution in pixels varies depending on the individual specs of the camera you choose.

 We’ll look more at your options later in this article.